Meet The Woman Who Is Keeping Homes ‘LIT’ In Brooklyn and Beyond

 And speak to us about the challenges you face.
 What would you say is the hardest part to running a candle company?

 Denequa: I would say my biggest business challenge is something that I guess I am seeing more of now.
 It’s the fact that I have experienced people “not being original” or copying my brand.
 I know that I’m not going to always be the only candle brand — I understand that.
 They always say that copying is a form of flattery.
 In my head, it’s 10 percent flattery and 90 percent annoyance in a sense.
-This is a vision that you have, this is a dream that you have worked tirelessly to bring to life and to have people who lack passion but try to mimic almost what you’ve poured all your energy into?
+This is a vision that you have, this is a dream that you have worked tirelessly to bring to life and to have people who lack passion but try to mimic what you’ve poured all your energy into?
 That’s the most annoying part of it, and I guess that’s something that you can’t fight.

 You know, once you put something out there, you have to be prepared to be copied because I think that people view you as successful.
 They think that they could skip out on the work and just jump to the results.
 But that’s not how it works.
 I try not to pay it any mind, but I think that that’s something that I can put out there that hopefully could help someone who’s dealing with the same thing.